Jackfn96/LaravelAPI/README.md

 ### Initial Setup
 The project can be run following these 3 initial instructions for setup, then following the guide for the specific request mentioned after this section:

-1. In a terminal whilst inside the project folder, run the command run the command `php artisan db:seed` to add the specified handset data to the database.
+1. In a terminal whilst inside the project folder, run the command `php artisan db:seed` to add the specified handset data to the database.
 2. In another terminal again inside the project folder, then run the command `php artisan serve` to start the application.
-3. Open up an application to send HTTP requests (e.g. Postman).
+3. Open up any application to send HTTP requests (e.g. Postman).

 ### Registering/creating a new user.
 1. In Postman, enter `http://127.0.0.1:8000/api/register` in the address bar.